| Title: | Comparison Functions for Clustering and Record Linkage |

 however the comparator is also implemented for more general sequences.

-A Damerau-Levenshtein similarity is returned if similarity = TRUE
+A Damerau-Levenshtein similarity is returned if similarity = TRUE, which

 is defined as